 The police capture a gang of criminals and arrest them for questioning.
 They are all suspected of a horrific crime that took place that night on a ship and cost the lives of many.
 Finding the one responsible for the crime may also be the key to solving many other unsolved cases.
 The immediate suspects are a group of weird types.
 One of them is Roger “Verbal” Kint (Kevin Spacey).
-He gives the investigators a really compelling testimony about legendary “Keyser Soze” the organized crime reindeer, who haunts the underworld and pulls all the strings.
+He gives the investigators a compelling testimony about the legendary “Keyser Soze” the organized crime reindeer, who haunts the underworld and pulls all the strings.

 5. War Dogs (2016)

-Another movie like Snatch with colorful characters, and based on a true story.
+Another movie like Snatch with colorful characters, and is based on a true story.
 Two young ambitious but uneducated arms dealers from Miami manage to take advantage of a government initiative that allows small businesses to access tender contracts for the United States military during the Iraq war.
 The two, who started small provinces, start living the good life and then win, much to their surprise and almost by mistake, a coveted $300 million US Pentagon tender to arm the U.S. military in Afghanistan.
 Phillips manages to combine the comic with the dramatic.

-The film uses two cinematic means that work really well, the use of popular music and the separation of the film into sections with titles.
+The film uses two cinematic means that work well, the use of popular music and the separation of the film into sections with titles.
 The excellent Jonah Hill provides War Dogs with all the necessary comedic pauses.
 Inspired by his previous formidable role.
 In short, this movie is The Wolf of Wall Street of arms dealers.

 6. The Italian Job (2003)